Samir70/maths-elo/README.md

+note: I have chosen to continue this project from its [api repo](https://github.com/Samir70/maths-elo-api).
+If I had known better, I would have started things that way.
+Version connect to backend is hosted on Heroku.
+See above repo for details and current limitations.

 # Maths Review
 The general aim for this is to have the computer ask maths questions on a variety of topics.
 Each question will have a rating (kind of like a chess ELO).
 So will the user.
 These ratings will change in the same way as ratings change when chess players win or lose a game of change.
 Generally: a strong user answering a weak question will result in hardly any change.
 But a weak user answering a hard question will lower the rating of the question and raise the rating of the user -- by quite a bit.